I removed the last Sass dependency from a project last month. It felt anticlimactic. I'd been

 Why oklch matters

 oklch is a perceptually uniform color space.
 The "L" in oklch is true perceptual lightness: two colors with the same L value look equally bright to the human eye, regardless of hue.
-This means:
+That means:

-• Darkening a color shifts only lightness, preserving hue and chroma
+- Darkening a color shifts only lightness, preserving hue and chroma.

-• Mixing two oklch colors gives you a visually predictable midpoint
+- Mixing two oklch colors gives you a visually predictable midpoint.

-• Tints and shades feel like they genuinely belong to the same palette
+- Tints and shades feel like they genuinely belong to the same palette.

 /* sRGB: hue can shift, results feel off */